ldn-softdev/Rpnn/README.md

 bash $
 ```

-Thus, training data preparation (_**which is generally the most crusial part of a successful NN training**_) here also could be trivial.
+Thus, training data preparation (_**which is generally the most crucial part of a successful NN training**_) here also could be trivial.
 Description provide
 following class distribution:
 ```
    class      N          N[%]